What Are You Required to Disclose When You Sell Your Home?

 - Arizona: Residential Seller Disclosure Statement

-- Arkansas: Is a Caveat Emptor state, and the real estate agent must “exert reasonable effort” to find any issues with the house.
+- Arkansas: Caveat emptor rule; real estate agent must “exert reasonable effort” to find any issues with the house

 - Colorado: Seller’s Property Disclosure (Residential)